OSGeo/gdal/gdal/doc/source/development/rfc/rfc82_memory_recommendations.rst

       ownership requirements that are difficult.
 Should the API be maintained in perpetuity?
 Should alternative versions of functions be created that help eliminate memory errors for users and simplify handling of data structures internally?
-    - Does acceptance of this RFC eliminate the need for RFC 19?
+    - Does acceptance of this RFC supercede RFC 19?

 Voting History
 --------------